merneo/arch-linux/steps/PRE-02-install-windows.md

    - Confirm decryption
    - Wait for decryption to complete (may take hours if disk is large)

 **Why:** BitLocker encryption can interfere with Arch Linux installation and GRUB.
+Refer to [ArchWiki: Dual boot with Windows#Disable BitLocker](https://wiki.archlinux.org/title/Dual_boot_with_Windows#Disable_BitLocker) for further context.

 ### Verify EFI System Partition